Online Segmentation of LiDAR Sequences: Dataset and Algorithm: HelixNet: A Dataset for Online LiDAR Segmentation

 We use a $9$-classes nomenclature: \emph{road}~($16.4\%$ of all points), \emph{other surface}~($22.0\%$), \emph{building}~($31.3\%$), \emph{vegetation}~($8.5\%$), \emph{traffic signs}~($1.6\%$), \emph{static vehicle}~($4.9\%$), \emph{moving vehicle}~($2.1\%$), \emph{pedestrian}~($0.9\%$), and \emph{acquisition artifact}~($0.05\%$).
 Points without labels correspond to either \emph{un-annotated}~($6.2\%$) parts of the clouds due to their ambiguity, or point without echos ($6.1\%$).
 Compared to fine-grained classes such as the ones used by SemanticKITTI \cite{behley2019iccv} or Paris-Lille3D's \cite{roynard2017parislille3d}, our focused nomenclature limits class imbalance and makes macro-averaged metrics more stable.

 Each point is associated with the $9$ following values: (1-3) Cartesian coordinates in a fixed frame of a reference, (4-6) cylindrical coordinate relative to the sensor at the time of acquisition, (7) intensity, (8) fiber index, and (9) packet output time.
 As detailed in the next paragraph, the last two features are not typically available in large-scale datasets and cannot be inferred.
-However, they play a key role in measuring latency in a real-time setting.

-\paragraph{Sensor-Based Timing and Grouping.} A rotating \gls{lidar} consists of a set of lasers---or fibers---arranged on a rotating sensor head.
+\paragraph{Sensor-Based Timing and Grouping.} A rotating LiDAR consists of a set of lasers---or fibers---arranged on a rotating sensor head.
 The lasers send periodic pulses of light whose return times give the position of the impact points relative to the sensor.
 In the context of autonomous driving, these sensors are typically deployed on a moving platform and capture 3D points with centimetric accuracy.
 The sensor releases the data stream as a discrete temporal sequence of \emph{packets} of 3D points.
-For an HDL-64E \gls{lidar}, each packet contains $6\times64$ points, corresponding to around $1^\circ$ rotation of the sensor.
+For an HDL-64E LiDAR, each packet contains $6\times64$ points, corresponding to around $1^\circ$ rotation of the sensor.
 To represent the real-time operational setting of autonomous driving, we associate with each point the timestamp of its \emph{packet output event}, \ie the instant the packet is available and not the acquisition time of the point.
 The latency between the acquisition of the first point and the complete transfer of its packet is $278\mu$s.
-Although small compared to acquisition and inference times, this more rigorous timing constitutes a step towards a more realistic evaluation setting of segmentation algorithms of \gls{lidar} sequences.
+Although small compared to acquisition and inference times, this more rigorous timing constitutes a step towards a more realistic evaluation setting of segmentation algorithms of LiDAR sequences.

-On top of its absolute position, we associate with each individual 3D point its cylindrical coordinates relative to the position of the sensor at the exact time of its acquisition.
-This differs from other datasets such as SemanticKITTI~\cite{behley2019iccv}, which gives the relative position of all points but the absolute position of the sensor only once per frame through the pose information.
+On top of its absolute position, we associate with each individual point its cylindrical coordinates relative to the position of the sensor at the exact time of its acquisition.
+This differs from other datasets such as SemanticKITTI~\cite{behley2019iccv}, which gives the relative position of all points but the absolute position of the sensor only once per frame.
 While sensor movement can be interpolated, the vehicle trajectory might not be linear and the sensor head rotates.
-For comparison, at $50$km/h, the sensors move more than $140$cm during each rotation.
+For comparison, at $50$km/h, the sensor moves more than $1.4$m during each rotation.